 - Letter of application addressing your qualifications and why you wish to be considered for the scholarship.
 Your letter should include a description of your academic achievements, public service experience and a description of how your academic plan will help you achieve your goal of pursuing Puerto Rican or Central American studies.
 Include a statement related to your financial need.

 - Two letters of recommendation from individuals, other than relatives, who are familiar with your achievements.

-- New Students must submit unofficial transcripts from high school and/or previous colleges (see Steps to Take #3a and b).
+- New Students must submit unofficial transcripts from high school and/or previous colleges (see How to Apply #3a and b).
 These are in addition to transcripts submitted for admission.

-- Current Evergreen students must submit copies of Evergreen evaluations (see Steps to Take #3c) or letters from program faculty specifically addressing academic achievement.
+- Current Evergreen students must submit copies of Evergreen evaluations (see How to Apply #3c) or letters from program faculty specifically addressing academic achievement.
 The letters from faculty will not substitute for letters of recommendation if used to replace evaluations.

 - FAFSA (How to Apply #4).